A vegan recipe for okra and chickpea curry in a fresh tomato sauce, made in 30 minutes. Add gnocchi or sweet potato to make it more filling.

 If an Indian chickpea curry married a Mediterranean okra stew in fresh tomato sauce, then this chickpea and okra stew (or curry) would be their child.

 This may seem like a strange combination, but it works.
 Also, adding chickpeas to an okra stew is a great way to add some protein to a vegan dish .

-If you want to make this recipe gluten-free, you can use gluten-free gnocchi or just substitute cubed potatoes.
-In this case, you should cook the potatoes from the start, along with the okra.
+If you want to make this recipe gluten-free, you can use gluten-free gnocchi or just substitute with sweet potatoes.

-Probably that’s the reason why freshly squeezed lemon juice is also used.
+Probably that’s the reason why freshly squeezed lemon juice is also used in most Greek recipes.
 And I have to say that the tanginess of the lemon brings out the fresh and summery character of the okra!